Why Food Brands Should Work With Dietitians

 Dietitians can work across a variety of areas within a food company such as product development and reformulation, media and communications, and marketing and sales.
 We also have the skills and knowledge to inform new product development and can determine whether a food or supplement complies with regulatory standards.
 Plus, we can effectively communicate news, translate the science and share a company’s views with the public.

 I have been fortunate enough to work with a number of prominent and admired Australian and international food brands during my time as a food industry dietitian.
-My work has involved media opportunities including TV appearances and commercials, researching consumer and diet trends, developing recipes, articles and educational materials as well as sharing content on my social media channels.
+My work has involved media opportunities, including TV appearances and commercials, researching consumer and diet trends, developing recipes, articles and educational materials as well as sharing content on my social media channels.
+I have also researched customer attitudes and behaviours and diet trends to assist with new product innovation.
+See more about me and my work here.

 It’s been a dream come true to work with leading industry companies to help them spread the word about the nutritional attributes of some much loved and well-known foods and products.